Vinfall/UserScripts/README.md

 ### VNDB List Export

 Just head to user list/lengths vote page, click `Export as CSV` and wait a few seconds for the save file dialog.
+There is a parsing error around line 201 which you can easily fix in text editor, so I don't bother to revisit it.

 In case you don't know yet, you can customize the table in User VN List:
 - select `Multi-select` in the upper right corner and choose labels